![]() |

 The

 60's really got into gear when my sister went to College.
-You can
+You

 imagine what it was like during the era of the hippies, the Vietnam War